Mazamars312/Analogue-Amiga/README.md

     interface with the APF interface to the HPS bus currently in the MiSTer Amiga core.

 Specs:

-* Running at 74.2MHz (Same as the APF bus).
+-   Running at 74.2MHz (Same as the APF bus).

-* Connected to the core via a 16bit HPS Bus.
+-   Connected to the core via a 16bit HPS Bus.

-* Two timers - one for interrupts and the other for user timing.
+-   Two timers - one for interrupts and the other for user timing.

-* Currently, 128KB of memory/RAM for the MPU's program and buffers
+-   Currently, 128KB of memory/RAM for the MPU's program and buffers

+-   Work on interrupts and using a PSRAM chip is needed on the next steps

 How did you speed up load times
 -------------------------------

 -   Through talking to the Analogue Techs, it is faster to buffer more data and have that ready for the core to use then smaller 512 chunks that the original code would do.
+This is affected by the block size of the SDCARD Formats and also if you use FAT32 or NTFS.

 Why are some of the resolutions not correct?
 --------------------------------------------